reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-III.md

     // ...
 Other Code
 }
 ```

+One important step here is `SetNewClass( ClassToClean );` At this moment, the `FKismetCompilerContext` is aware of the `UBlueprintGeneratedClass` that is going to be compiled.
+So that for the rest of the compilation, the data are correctly wrote to the `UBlueprintGeneratedClass`, rather than to the `UBlueprint` object.

 Next, we want to get rid of all subobjects of a class, because they will be regenerated anyway, the code comment is fantastic, it explains the reason behind each step in detail.